Lauren Kate

+White Lights is Lauren Kate's fifteenth novel.
+It will be released in the US, UK, Germany, and Holland on June 9, 2026.

 Biography

-Kate was raised in Dallas, Texas, and has a Master's degree in fiction from the University of California, Davis.
+Kate was raised in Dallas, Texas.
+At Emory College in Atlanta, she double-majored in French Literature and Creative Writing.
+She has a master's degree in fiction from the University of California, Davis.
+Between her degrees, Kate worked as an editor at HarperCollins in New York City.

 Kate has stated that experience of the "Old South" in the Atlanta area (she went to college at Emory) inspired her to set Fallen in a Civil War era academy.

-Kate married Jason Morphew, a poet and singer-songwriter, in 2009.
-They have two children.
+Kate married Jason Morphew, a poet and singer-songwriter, at the winery where Morphew worked in Esparto, CA, in 2009.
+The poet Joe Wenderoth officiated their wedding.
+Lauren and Jason have two children and live in Los Angeles.